dchen077/LIS598ThesaurusViewer/project_documentation/README.md

 ## Step 1: A Hopeful Beginning
 ### Design Concept Map (Created in LucidChart)
 ![LIS598 - Page 1(1)](https://github.com/user-attachments/assets/c1e375b6-6193-4016-9ed5-e907a4419a87)
-First, I began with a design doc after consulting with my professor Ben Lee :tada:.
-I wanted to create a two panel viewer where I feed my script a csv file and it will display a hierarchical list on the left and a details panel with broader terms, narrower terms, and related terms on the right.
-The hierarchical list can collapse and fold.
-When I click on a term in the broader or narrower term in the details panel, it will direct me to that term in the hierarchical list.
+My journey began with a design document after consulting my professor, Ben Lee:tada:.
+My goal was to create a two-panel viewer where I could feed a CSV file into a script, displaying a hierarchical list on the left and a details panel on the right.
+The hierarchical list would be collapsible, and clicking on terms in the details panel would navigate to that term in the hierarchy.

 The csv file part was inspired by my interaction with PoolParty, which is a commercial thesaurus/taxonomy tool I have used in LIS537.
 After my group built a thesaurus in PoolParty, I can export an excel file that contains all the information (See design doc).
 My viewer was inspired by how a thesaurus viewer typically looks like (See design doc) with a hierarchica list on the left and details of a term on the right.